-Participation in the Joseph S. Bruno Auburn Abroad in Italy program allows students to earn 16 hours of professional elective credit and an International Minor in Human Sciences (IMHS).
-Please talk with your academic advisor as early in your academic program as possible to plan your schedule for the most appropriate time to participate in this unique experience.
-Optional, preliminary internship or industry work experiences are strongly encouraged to build the student's skill set and competitiveness for the required internship.
+Students in the Design/Production Management Option may register for their required internship after they have completed CADS 3750 Product Development: Apparel Design with a grade of "C" or better, have a minimum academic advisor as early in your academic program as possible to plan your schedule for the most appropriate time to participate in this unique experience.
+Optional, preliminary internship or industry work experiences are strongly encouraged to build the student's skill set and competititveness for the required internship.
 For more information, students should see the Merchandising or Design Program Coordinator.